mixxxdj/libkeyfinder/README.md

 * Debian & Ubuntu: `$ sudo apt install libfftw3-dev`
 * macOS and homebrew: `$ brew install fftw`

+For the unit tests, [catch2](https://github.com/catchorg/Catch2/) is also required:

+* Fedora: `$ sudo dnf install catch2-devel`
+* macOS and homebrew: `$ brew install catch2`

+If it's not already installed, catch2 will be automatically downloaded by CMake.
+Alternatively, it's possible disable building the unit tests by passing `-DBUILD_TESTING=OFF` to CMake.

 Once dependencies are installed, build `libKeyFinder`:

 ```sh